 Having impressed France boss Didier Deschamps, Pavard was included in the 2018 World Cup squad, but not as a central defender.
 With Raphael Varane and Samuel Umtiti the pair in the middle, the Stuttgart man was deployed at right-back.
 A position he would make his own, including later at Bayern.

-However, he would revert to his central position with Stuttgart in the 2018/19 campaign, going another 14 games until missing his first minutes of Bundesliga action due to a muscle tear.
+However, he would revert to his central position with Stuttgart in the 2018/19 campaign, going another 14 games until missing his first minutes of Bundesliga action due to a muscle strain.

 In fact, over two seasons with VfB as a first-division club, Pavard was on the pitch for all but seven matches and four minutes of 74 competitive fixtures.
 On only one of those occasions was it not due to injury.

-4) He was unknown in France not so long ago
+4) He was not always so well-known in France

 Pavard represented France at youth level, helping the U19 side to finish third at the 2015 European Championship before graduating to the U21s.